IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 ![Alt text](./images/operatorHub.png)

 [OperatorHub.io](https://operatorhub.io/) is where you can find and share Operators.
-As you can see in the picture above, there are more than 180 different operators to choose from on on OperatorHub.io.
+As you can see in the picture above, there are more than 180 different operators to choose from on OperatorHub.io.
 OperatorHub.io is very important since this is where you can use other operators to automate the configuration of your Kubernetes applications, and submit your own operator to be published online.
 All of the details of how to package, test, preview, and submit your operator can be found in [this article](https://operatorhub.io/contribute).

 ## Conclusion